DV

 Strategy & risk

 QDTE tracks NASDAQ 100 with a covered call approach, while XDTE tracks SPX with a covered call approach.
-Beta is 1.1903 for QDTE and 0.91 for XDTE, indicating XDTE is less volatile relative to the market.
+Beta is 1.1903 for QDTE and 0.91 for XDTE, making XDTE the less volatile of the two by this measure.

 QDTE beta1.1903